KhaledCS1/holbertonschool-hbnb/README.md

 Author: TEAM Khaled
 -->

-# Holberton School HBNB Project
+# HBNB Project

-This repository contains the HBNB project for Holberton School.
+This repository contains the HBNB project.
 It is a comprehensive application that demonstrates the implementation of a booking platform similar to Airbnb.

 ## Project Structure